The Worst Foods From Walmart You Should Never Have in Your Kitchen

 Not only do other stores provide more broth options (organic, vegetarian, etc.), but broth costs more at Walmart.
 Next time you make a big pot of stew or soup, look to Kroger for the broadest selection or Aldi for the cheapest prices (by about 10%).
 Then, use a loyalty card to save even more.

 Next: Your health is at risk with this breakfast item.

 7. Honey Smacks Cereal

-It doesn’t matter how much Honey Smacks cereal costs; just don’t buy it.
-In June 2018, the FDA announced a multi-state outbreak of salmonella linked to the sweetened, puffed cereal sold at Walmart stores.
-So far 71 people across 31 states have reported the illness, with 24 consumers being hospitalized.
-The FDA advises you throw away any Kellogg’s Honey Smacks, regardless of box size or distribution date, purchased from Walmart.
+No matter how much this sweetened, puffed cereal costs, don’t buy it.
+More than 70 people across 31 states reported the illness, with 24 consumers being hospitalized.
+The FDA advises you toss all Kellogg’s Honey Smacks, regardless of box size or distribution date, bought from Walmart.

 Next: Save this purchase for Costco, too.

 Why: Vanilla extract costs $0.62 at Costco versus $1.84 at Walmart.